Understanding Neural Networks and Individual Neuron Importance via Information-Ordered Cumulative Ablation: Understanding Neural Networks and Individual Neuron Importance via Cumulative Ablation

 \subsection{Whole-Network Cumulative Ablation Analysis}

 The authors of~\cite{Deepmind_Cats} concluded that neither mutual information nor class selectivity are correlated with classification performance, and that highly selective neurons may actually harm classification.
-To review this claim, we rank all neurons in the NN with ReLU activation functions trained on MNIST w.r.t.\ their information-theoretic quantities and ablate to zero those neurons with lowest ranks (i.e., we perform cumulative ablation analysis across both layers simultaneously).
+To review this claim, we rank all neurons in the NNs with ReLU activation functions trained on MNIST and FashionMNIST w.r.t.\ their information-theoretic quantities and ablate to zero those neurons with lowest ranks (i.e., we perform cumulative ablation analysis across both layers simultaneously).
 The results are shown in Fig.~\ref{fig:wholeNNpruning}.
-For both $L_2$ regularization and dropout, it can be seen that ablating neurons with small entropy or mutual information values performs worse than ablating neurons randomly.
-While the effect is only mild for the NN trained with $L_2$ regularization (Fig.~\ref{fig:wholeNNpruning:l2}), the effect is severe when dropout was used during training (Fig.~\ref{fig:wholeNNpruning:dropout}), indicating that mutual information is at best weakly positively or even negatively correlated with classification performance, respectively.
+For NNs with ReLU activation functions trained with $L_2$ regularization, ablating neurons with small entropy or mutual information values performs similarly as ablating neurons randomly (Figs.~\ref{fig:wholeNNpruning:MNISTl2} and~\ref{fig:wholeNNpruning:FashionMNISTl2}).
+In contrast, in NNs trained with Dropout or in NNs with sigmoid activation functions, ablating neurons with small entropy or mutual information values performs worse (Figs.~\ref{fig:wholeNNpruning:MNISTdropout} to~\ref{fig:wholeNNpruning:FashionMNISTsigmoid}).
+For example, when ablating neurons with small entropy values rather than randomly, we obtain \stat{101}{-0.19}{0.93} in Fig.~\ref{fig:wholeNNpruning:MNISTl2} but \stat{101}{-51.2}{7.55 \cdot 10^{-10}} in Fig.~\ref{fig:wholeNNpruning:MNISTdropout}.
+This indicates that entropy and mutual information are at best weakly positive or even negatively correlated with classification performance, respectively.
 The latter effect was also observed in~\cite[Fig.~A4.a]{Deepmind_Cats}, where the authors claimed that neurons with large mutual information have adverse effects on classification performance.
-Judging from Fig.~\ref{fig:wholeNNpruning}, it appears that ablating neurons with low KL selectivity outperforms random ablations.
-The effect is only mild and not present in experiments with FashionMNIST and MNIST with sigmoid activation functions, for example.
+Judging from Fig.~\ref{fig:wholeNNpruning}, also KL selectivity seems to be largely uncorrelated with classification performance: ablating neurons with low KL selectivity performs similarly as ablating neurons randomly (\stat{125}{0.3}{0.78} in Fig.~\ref{fig:wholeNNpruning:FashionMNISTdropout}).
 The results are thus in line with those of~\cite{Deepmind_Cats} and suggest that it is not the neurons with largest KL selectivity or mutual information values within the entire NN that are important for classification.